lifepillar/vim-keysound/Readme.md

                      `-_   .   .-`
                         `-_:_-`  Dedicated to the memory of Bram

 KeySound adds typewriter sounds to Vim in Insert mode.
+It can also associate sounds to any auto-command event.
 It requires Vim 9.0 or later compiled with `+sound`.
 Features:

 - customize sounds;
-- define different sounds for different keys;
+- define distinct sounds for distinct keys or events;
-- define multiple sounds for the same key (randomization);
+- define multiple sounds for the same key or event (randomization);
 - disable sounds for specific keys.

 *Happy writing!*